 Spring is a time of renewal, regeneration, growth and energy.
 The plants and animals awaken from the slumber of the cold winter months.
-The vital nutrients that have been stored in the roots of the plants and the bodies of the animals, comes to the surface and life becomes more vibrant and fluid.
+The important nutrients stored in the roots of the plants and the bodies of the animals, reach the surface and life becomes more colorful and fluid.
 Human beings are no different.
 People tend to stay indoors more during the winter months and sometimes pack on a little extra weight in the process.
 As the weather warms, we become more gregarious and spend more time outside enjoying nature.
 This is just a natural process.

-Therefore, it makes sense that what was observed by the ancient Chinese should still hold true today.
+It makes sense that what was observed by the ancient Chinese should still hold true today.
 People are supposed to take their cues from nature.
 As a species, we should be more active during the warmer spring months.
 And to do this, we need proper nourishment.
 Qi (pronounced “chee”) is sometimes translated into energy.
-This Qi is the vital substance that keeps our bodies functioning until the day we die.
-To keep the Qi plentiful, we need to eat the proper foods at the proper times.
+This Qi is the crucial substance to keep our bodies in its optimal function till we are no longer alive.
+Qi remains plentiful with the help of required foods at proper times.

 During the spring, we should be eating foods that have upward energies, such as green, sprouting vegetables.
-But we also need foods that will provide the extra nourishment needed for the increased amounts of activity that accompany the season of spring.
-This is where sweeter foods play a vital role.
+But we also require foods to provide us with extra nutrients necessary for the increased amounts of activity that go along with spring season.
+Here, sweeter foods play a significant role.
 But be careful not to overdo it.
-Too much sweet can overload the body and make it sluggish.
+Excess sweet can burden the body, making it inactive.

-Here are some 5 foods recommended to eat throughout the season of spring:
+Here are 5 foods recommended to eat throughout the season of spring:

-- Green Foods: During spring, it is recommended to eat foods green in color and rich in chlorophyll that help accelerate rejuvenation of the liver.
+Green Foods: During spring, it is advised to eat foods green in color and high in chlorophyll that help increase rejuvenation of the liver.
 This includes things like spirulina, chlorella, parsley, wheat grass, kale, Swiss chard and collard greens.

-- Radishes: Pungent in flavor, radishes are perfect for the spring time.
-They help move liver Qi and open up the liver meridian.
+Radishes: With strong flavor, radishes are ideal food for the spring time.
+They help run the liver Qi and open up the liver meridian.

-- Sour Citrus Fruits: Foods like lemons, limes and grapefruit are all good choices that help cut fats that may have been stored up in the body during the winter months, while also keeping the liver Qi moving smoothly.
+Sour Citrus Fruits: Foods like lemons, limes and grapefruit are all good choices that help cut fats that may have been stored up in the body during the winter months, while also moving the liver Qi smoothly.

-- Bitter Leafy Greens: Spring is the appropriate time for liver cleansing, which is what the bitter flavor does.
-So adding things like dandelion greens, arugula, radicchio, mustard greens and spinach will help tremendously.
+Bitter Leafy Greens: Spring is the appropriate time for liver cleansing, which is what the bitter flavor does.
+So including things like dandelion greens, arugula, radicchio, mustard greens and spinach will help extensively.